ronivay/XenOrchestraInstallerUpdater/README.md

 #### Why to use this script?

-If you're a home user/enthusiast with simple enviroment you want to manage but can't justify the cost of Xen Orchestra appliance.
+If you're a home user/enthusiast with simple environment you want to manage but can't justify the cost of Xen Orchestra appliance.

 Since Xen Orchestra is open source and majority of the features included in the official appliance are part of the sources, one can build it on their own.
 This [procedure](https://xen-orchestra.com/docs/from_the_sources.html) is even documented.